spm/spm-docs/docs/tutorials/fmri_preprocessing/slice_timing.md

 8. Select `TA` :material-arrow-right-bold: `6.8906` or `7-(7/64)`

     !!! tip "Top tip"
         SPM batch window can do simple calculations for you.
 The equation to calculate TA (the time between the start of acquisition of the first and the last slice) is `TR-(TR/nslices)`.
-Simply plug in the number in the equation and press `Okay`.
+Simply plug in the numbers in the equation and press `Okay`.

 9. Select `Slice order` :material-arrow-right-bold: `[64:-1:1]`